rcchris-illinoisstateweb/frontend-designer-exercise/README.md

 ## Task 1

 1. Use your existing / create a new Github account to store and present your exercise
-2. Download / fork this repo as your starting poing
+2. Download / fork this repo as your starting point
 3. Use [Github Pages](https://pages.github.com/) to display your final result.
 Before editing any files, your Github page should look like this [repos page](https://rcchris-illinoisstateweb.github.io/frontend-designer-exercise/).
 4. Utilize [Bootstrap's](https://getbootstrap.com/docs/4.2/getting-started/introduction/) **Layouts** and **Components** for all UI needs.
 You should NOT need to write additonal CSS to deliver expected output.
 5. Add a nav bar